The Boy with the X-Ray Eyes: Critical reception

 There were several negative reviews throughout the British Isles.
 The Daily Telegraph commended the first two tracks but lost interest thereafter, directing criticism at the "mannered" vocals, "increasingly precious" lyrics, and song arrangements in which "one grinding riff sure enough follows another".
 Andy Gill in The Independent described the album as "re-heated techno-glam guitar-rock somewhere between Ziggy Stardust and Jesus Jones", which brings home "just how mundane the notionally exotic can be".
 The Irish Times observed an "outmoded melange of distorted guitars, washed out synthesisers and pseudo sociological sci fi lyrics", listening to which is "not a pleasant experience".
-The List's Rodger Evans portrayed the record as "wholly uninspired", while Ian Harrison of Select dubbed it "a mime troupe unable to keep quiet".The Boy with the X-Ray Eyes also garnered attention in the United States.
+The List's Rodger Evans portrayed the record as "wholly uninspired", while Ian Harrison of Select dubbed it "a mime troupe unable to keep quiet".

+The Boy with the X-Ray Eyes also garnered attention in the United States.
 People contended: "[T]he tunes basically reprise the sonic spirit and hooky appeal of ['Spaceman'].
 Before long you just might find yourself humming them in your sleep."
 Dave Thompson in Alternative Press felt "no fears for follow-ups" to the lead single, and likened the album to "[David] Bowie's Ziggy Stardust, remixed by the guys from Underworld".
 New York Times critic Neil Strauss described the record as "wonderful and satisfying in the short term but ultimately disposable".
 An unfavourable J. D. Considine in The Baltimore Sun chided the album's "shoddy sound and abundant gimmickry", concluding that "it's hard to imagine America falling for this junk".
-Michigan Daily reporter Heather Phares also predicted a lack of US success for the group, while taking aim at their "turgid music" and "dogmatic lyrics".